Grog84/Grog84.github.io/index.md

 Home is a game developed inside the Digital Bros Game Academy in a frame of collaboration with [Video Games Without Borders](http://vgwb.org/) (Pls take the time to have a look at their website, it is really an amazing project!!!)

 Home is a 3D story driven stealth game, describing the transition of a normal and familiar place into a dangerous and hostile environment, leaving no other choice but to flee.
-The protagonists of the story are a mother and her child trying to survive in a growing hostile environment.
+The main characters of the story are a mother and her child trying to survive in a increasingly hostile environment.

 My main contributions to the project are:
 - A Scriptable Objects based state machine system used by the Game Manager and the playable characters.